Superphysics Superphysics

 The excess of wealth was the good which oligarchy proposed to itself.
 Oligarchy was maintained by that wealth.
 The insatiable desire of wealth and the neglect of all other things for the sake of money-getting was also the ruin of oligarchy.

 Likewise, the insatiable desire for freedom in a democracy brings the dissolution of democracy.
-In a democracy, freedom is said to be the glory of the State.
+In a democracy, freedom is the glory of the State.
 Therefore, the freeman will dwell only in a democracy.

 Socrates